-Ah shaving, who doesn’t love the feel of smooth skin after shaving?
-Shaving is one of the things that makes us feel good about our bodies.
+Ah, shaving, who doesn’t love the feel of smooth skin after shaving?
+Shaving is one of the things that make us feel good about our bodies.
 Shaving the underarm especially if you are going to wear tank tops or outfits with no hands, shaving the bikini area, shaving the beard or any part of the body all make us feel good.

 But the bumps that come after shaving, that’s not so fun.
 These bumps are a result of irritation and ingrown hair.
 Ingrown hair occurs as a result of the hair growing back into the skin, instead of growing to the surface.

 Here are a few tips to prevent bumps and ingrown hairs after shaving.

 Exfoliating removes dead skin cells from the body, so exfoliating before shaving will remove all the dead skin cells and toxins from your skin.
 This will provide a smooth and clean surface for the razor to remove the hair from your skin.
 It is not advisable to exfoliate after shaving because your skin becomes very sensitive after shaving and you might even have some cuts.
 So it is best to exfoliate before shaving.

 2. Apply heat

 Heat opens up your pores.
 So applying heat to the region before you shave will open up the pores and makes it easy to pull out the hair when you shave.
 You can apply heat by pouring some warm water on the area or wetting a towel or a wash cloth with some warm water and putting it on the area.

 3. Use a clean razor